Unweighted Layered Graph Traversal: Passing a Crown via Entropy Maximization: Introduction

 The setting of layered graph traversal was introduced in a paper titled `Shortest path without a map' by Papadimitriou and Yannakakis, motivated by applications in navigation robotics \cite{papadimitriou1991shortest}.
 For the case of $w=2$, they showed that the deterministic variant of the problem is essentially equivalent to linear search, a problem which dates back to \cite{bellman1963optimal} for which the competitive ratio is equal to $9$ \cite{baezayates1993searching}.
 The first competitive analysis for arbitrary values of $w\in \Nbb$ was obtained by \cite{fiat1998competitive}, which coined the term `layered graph traversal' to emphasize how the agent collects information (i.e., the feedback).
-The problem was also studied in the same period by \cite{chrobak1993metrical}, which preferred the denomination `metrical service systems' to highlight its connection to the emerging setting of metrical task systems \cite{borodin1992optimal}.
-The denomination `small set chasing' was also recently suggested by \cite{bubeck2022shortest} to point out its connection with more recent works on set chasing (see, e.g. \cite{bubeck2019competitively,argue2021chasing,Sellke20}).
 Following a series of improvements \cite{fiat1998competitive,ramesh1995traversing,burley1996traversing}, the competitive ratio of the deterministic variant of the problem was proved to lie between $\Ocal(w2^w)$ \cite{burley1996traversing} and $\Omega(2^w)$ \cite{fiat1998competitive}.
 More recently, the competitive ratio of the randomized variant of the problem was resolved up to a constant factor, establishing it at $\Theta(w^2)$ \cite{bubeck2022shortest,bubeck2023randomized}.
-The study of the unweighted setting was recently introduced by \cite{cosson2024collective}, who provided a $\Ocal(\sqrt{w})$-competitive algorithm, leaving a substantial gap compared to the classical $\Omega(\log w)$ lower-bound.
-This paper significantly narrows this gap by presenting a $\Ocal(\log^2 w)$-competitive algorithm.
-Additionally, layered graph traversal has also found applications in the context of learning-augmented algorithms, where it is used to combine several algorithms or predictions into a hybrid algorithm~\cite{AntoniadisCEPS23a,AntoniadisCEPS23b}.
+For the unweighted setting, \cite{cosson2024collective} recently provided a $\Ocal(\sqrt{w})$-competitive algorithm, leaving a substantial gap compared to the classical $\Omega(\log w)$ lower-bound.
+This paper significantly narrows this gap, presenting a $\Ocal(\log^2 w)$-competitive algorithm.

+The problem was also studied under the name `metrical service systems' \cite{chrobak1993metrical} to highlight its connection to the setting of metrical task systems \cite{borodin1992optimal}.
+The denomination `small set chasing' was also recently suggested by \cite{bubeck2022shortest} to point out its connection with more recent works on set chasing (see, e.g. \cite{bubeck2019competitively,argue2021chasing,Sellke20}).
+The problem is additionally related to several other problems in online computation, such as the $k$-taxi problem~\cite{CoesterK19}, whose lower bound is based on a reduction from layered graph traversal.
+Very recently, layered graph traversal has also found new applications in the context of learning-augmented algorithms~\cite{AntoniadisCEPS23a,AntoniadisCEPS23b}.